DragosRotaru/Game-of-life-in-C/README.md

+<h1>Update </h1>

+Gave up on this after I implemented the standard version in the CLI.
+The function which executes the game rules has been left empty.
+Left here for "historical reference"

 <h1>Enhanced Conway's Game of Life </h1>

 I have been interested in Cellular Automata ever since I stumbled on Conway's game some time ago.
 I decided the best way to begin exploring is to start with the original.